dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 ## Quick Guide

-1. Review the maps display within the COVID-19 contact registration & follow-up program
+1. Review the maps display within the Case Based Surveillance Program
    - Select the program and open the maps tab
    - Cycle through the carousel
    - Select a TEI and navigate to their dashboard
    - Navigate to the TEIs location (than switch back to the original maps display)
    - Change the map layers to show the heatmap and use the satellite view
    - Navigate to your location
-2. Review data element evolution charts within the COVID-19 contact registration & follow-up program
+2. RReview data element evolution charts within the Malaria case notification , investigation and response
-   - Search for the TEI Carlos Barker
+   - Search for the TEI Alakazam Malakazama
    - Navigate to the analytics tab
    - Review and explain the chart that is shown
    - Move between visualization types
    - Explain the filters
-3. Review program indicators within the COVID-19 Case-based surveillance program
+3. Review program indicators within the Case-based surveillance program
-   - Search for the TEI Matthew Maker
+   - Search for the TEI Theo Fleury
-   - Review the events in stage 3
+   - Review the events in Laboratory Result
    - Navigate to the analytics tab
-   - Review and explain the program indicator “Total number of tests”
+   - Review and explain the program indicator “Total Lab Results”
-4. Review program feedback within the COVAC -COVID-19 Vaccination Registry Program
+4. Review program feedback within the Electronic Immunization Registry Program
-   - Search for the TEI Melissa Ortiz
+   - Search for the TEI Maria Smith
    - Navigate to the analytics tab
    - Review and explain the various information that is displayed